haslamdb/sra-submission-tools/README.md

 ## Overview

+Submission of raw sequence files to the SRA database is a pain.

-This package provides tools to streamline the preparation and submission of metagenomic sequence data to the SRA database.
+This package provides tools to make preparation and submission of metagenomic sequence data to the SRA database somewhat less painful.
 It helps with:

 - Creating required metadata files in the correct format
 - Organizing sequence files according to SRA requirements